🎰

 Why This Story Matters

-Disney figured out that parents will do almost anything to give their kids a magical experience.
-They will skip meals.
-They will put it on a credit card.
-They will pay $35 per person to avoid explaining to a 5-year-old why they have to wait 90 minutes for a 3-minute ride.
-And Disney knows this.
-Every pricing decision is designed around this emotional leverage.
+Disney figured out that parents will skip meals, max out credit cards, and pay $35 per person to avoid explaining to a melting-down 5-year-old why they have to wait 90 minutes for a 3-minute ride.
+They know this.
+Every single pricing decision is reverse-engineered from that emotional leverage.
+It's kinda genius and kinda horrifying.

 The saddest part?
 The parks are genuinely amazing.
-The new rides are extraordinary.
-The Cast Members are wonderful.
-Disney is simultaneously the best theme park experience in the world and the most aggressively monetized.
-You're paying more than ever for something that is, objectively, very good — which makes the pricing feel like a betrayal rather than a ripoff.
+The new rides are incredible.
+Cast Members are wonderful.
+Disney is somehow the best theme park experience on Earth AND the most aggressively monetized.
+You're paying more than ever for something that is, honestly, very good.
+Which makes the pricing feel less like a ripoff and more like a betrayal.

 Walt Disney wanted families to have fun together.
 His company has figured out the maximum amount of money you'll pay to do that — and charges exactly $1 less.